-Minimum Requirements Advanced Requirements Requirement is met: yes (🖋 ) or no (X ) Findings and Observations Requirement is met: yes (🖋 ) or no (💢 ) Findings and Observations accountable $\checkmark$ See above As mentioned in the Assessment section above, PEC deliberately spilt • ethical $\checkmark$ See above up the project into several lots, • timely $\checkmark$ See above enabling local contractors to be engaged for civil works.
-A number of Contracts are progressing or have been concluded within budget or changes on contracts are clearly justifiable $\checkmark$ There are minor delays in the project schedule but these have been due to external circumstances (such as the harsh winter 2020/2021 and the Covid-19 pandemic).
+Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (X) Findings and Observations Requirement is met: yes (🖋) or no (💥) Findings and Observations accountable \checkmark See above As mentioned in the Assessment section above.
+PEC deliberately spilt • ethical \checkmark See above up the project into several lots, • timely \checkmark See above engaged for civil works.
+A number of Contracts are progressing or have been concluded within budget or changes on contracts are clearly justifiable \checkmark There are minor delays in the project schedule but these have been due to external circumstances (such as the harsh winter 2020/2021 and the Covid-19 pandemic).
 The enabling works contract remained within budget (excepting the additional scope with excavation).
 Contracts with non-performing contractors/ consultants have been cancelled.
 Opportunities for local suppliers including initiatives for local capacity development have been delivered or are on track to be delivered other local contractors are engaged, such as a security company.
 In addition, the project creates small- scale opportunities for local businesses, as demand for food and other supplies is growing as the project moves toward the construction phase.
 Employment of local skilled and unskilled labourers also provides opportunities to learn and practice the particular skills of choice.